 Picking up Carlo Rovelli’s The Order of Time in an Oxford bookshop this past May was a surreal moment.
-After all, it was C. S. Lewis—who taught at Oxford’s Magdalen College for 29 years, and was buried at its Holy Trinity Church—who originally kickstarted my long-standing fascination with time.
+After all, it was C. S. Lewis—who taught at Oxford’s Magdalen College for 29 years, and is buried at its Holy Trinity Church—who originally kickstarted my long-standing fascination with time.
 In many ways, Rovelli is simply the latest in a long line of chain reactions that have led me (rather inexplicably, I know) from wardrobe doors to quantum physics.

 I can still vividly recall how I felt turning the pages of the chapter “Time and Beyond Time” in a tattered old ‘60s copy of Mere Christianity.
 I was 15, and had never thought about time a theological sense before; I’d never thought about God in a remotely scientific sense before.
 Even though Lewis was a man of letters and not equations, his desire to reconcile reason with spiritual intuition—to see how far logic could take him into unknown realms, and be content with the uncertain nature of his speculation about those realms—inspired me then, and inspires me still.